hpcugent/vsc_user_docs_mkdocs_inuits/docs/intro-HPC/ch_connecting.md

 The first time you make a connection to the login node, you will be asked to verify the authenticity of the login node.
-Please check section [Warning message when first connecting to new host](../ch_troubleshooting/#warning-message-when)-first-connecting-to-new-host) on how to do this.
+Please check [Warning message when first connecting to new host](../ch_troubleshooting/#warning-message-when)-first-connecting-to-new-host) on how to do this.

 A possible error message you can get if you previously saved your private key somewhere else than the default location